lowyisan/2025_lowyisan/README.md

 2. Access the application
    * Open a browser and navigate to http://localhost:3000 (running locally)
-     * If running locally, please make sure to change the ip address in the CoinController.java and coinService.js to http://localhost:3000 and http://localhost:8080 respectively.
    * Otherwise, you can just access the website at this public ip http://140.245.122.206/

 3. Stop the containers when done: